Oblarg/docs/CommandScreensteps/Intro.md

 }
 ```

+Notice that all methods in `Subsystem` are defaulted, so the user is not *required* to override anything.
 While this is an entirely reasonable and correct way to create a subsystem, it has a few minor drawbacks: in particular, subsystems must call their `register()` method to register themselves with the scheduler in order for their periodic methods to be called when the scheduler runs (otherwise, the scheduler has no way of knowing that they are there!).
 Additionally, users may want to leverage the ability to log their subsystem's current status on the robot dashboard, which is not supported by the baseline `Subsystem` interface.
 To address this, new users are encouraged to instead subclass the abstract `SendableSubsystemBase` class, which implements the `Subsystem` interface and automatically registers the subsystem with the scheduler upon construction, as well as implementing the `Sendable` interface so that it can be sent to the robot dashboard:

 ```java
 import edu.wpi.first.wpilibj.experimental.command.SendableSubsystemBase;